Opinion | Cawthorn’s ‘orgies’ line shows how right-wing politics can boomerang

 The sexual perversion that goes on in Washington, I mean being kind of a young guy in Washington, where the average is probably 60 or 70.
 You look at all these people, a lot of them that I’ve looked up to through my life, I’ve always paid attention to politics … Then all of a sudden you get invited to, “Well hey, we’re going to have kind of a sexual get-together at one of our homes, you should come.”
 What did you just ask me to come to?
 And then you realize they’re asking you to come to an orgy.
 Or the fact that some of the people leading on the movement to try and remove addiction in our country, and then you watch them do a key bump of cocaine right in front of you.

 While we can’t prove Cawthorn made this up, let’s just say the idea that he’s being invited to orgies by lawmakers in their 60s and 70s strains credulity.
-And Cawthorn’s long history of making up stories are precisely what turned him into a right wing superstar.
+And Cawthorn’s long history of making up stories is precisely what turned him into a right-wing superstar.

 True or not, Politico reports that at a meeting of GOP representatives, many were angered with Cawthorn for portraying his own colleagues as “bacchanalian and sexual deviants.”
 One complained that he’s fielding questions about orgies from constituents.

 Which highlights the danger in indulging the conspiracy theorist’s view that the surface world always hides something grotesque and disturbing beneath it.
 It’s one thing to say that about Democrats, these Republicans believe — that’s all well and good.
-But if you say that about all of Washington, they’re implicated too.
+But if you say that about all of Washington, they’re implicated, too.

 Yet in recent days, we’ve seen how the lurid fantasies of the far right, and particularly the alarm about “perversion,” are becoming more and more incorporated into the rhetoric of supposedly mainstream Republicans.

 Consider laws and proposals advancing in many GOP state legislatures limiting how gender and sexual identity are taught.
-Many of these, in addition to muzzling teachers, also seem designed to advance an underlying premise: That parents should constantly fear that their kids risk falling prey to perverts and deviants around every classroom corner.
+Many of these, in addition to muzzling teachers, also seem designed to advance an underlying premise: that parents should constantly fear that their kids risk falling prey to perverts and deviants around every classroom corner.

 Sometimes Republicans make this obvious.
-In defending Florida’s odious “Don’t Say Gay” law, Gov. Ron DeSantis’ spokesperson tweeted that “If you’re against the Anti-Grooming Bill, you are probably a groomer or at least you don’t denounce the grooming of 4-8 year old children.”
+In defending Florida’s odious “Don’t Say Gay” bill, which Gov. Ron DeSantis signed into law Monday, the governor’s spokesperson tweeted, “If you’re against the Anti-Grooming Bill, you are probably a groomer or at least you don’t denounce the grooming of 4-8 year old children.”
 The term “grooming” refers to pedophiles preparing children to be sexually abused.

 This sort of proposal goes beyond Florida to include other proposals around the country.
 A bill in Georgia would ban encouragement of classroom discussion of sexual orientation, a vaguely worded proposal obviously meant to imply this poses a terrifying threat.
 An Oklahoma bill bans from school libraries books that are about “sex” in some way or are even “of a controversial nature,” which seems designed to foment similar panic.